Mansun: Attack of the Grey Lantern (1997)

 February 1997 saw the release of the band's critically acclaimed debut album Attack of the Grey Lantern.
 Although the band had finished recording most of the album prior to Rathbone joining, they went back into the studio to record new songs "Taxloss" and "Mansun's Only Love Song" and re-record several drum tracks.
 The album appeared to contain a conceptual storyline, which Draper referred to as "small town weirdo observations" and was influenced by comedies The Goon Show and Monty Python, whilst ending with a hidden track, "An Open Letter to the Lyrical Trainspotter", proclaiming (reportedly sarcastically) that "the lyrics aren't supposed to mean that much".
-The album knocked labelmates Blur's self-titled album from the top spot of the UK album chart after only being released the week before.
+The album knocked labelmates Blur's self-titled album from the top spot of the UK albums chart after only being released the week before.

 During the early days of the band, Mansun were noted and sometimes derided for their constantly changing fashion styles.
 Such styles ranged from punk, new romantic, baggy "Madchester" clothes, army fatigues, A Clockwork Orange style boiler suits and even women's clothing.
 Draper admitted that it was "probably overenthusiasm, seeing people like Bowie's different guises and thinking, 'Great!
 Let's try that.'"